The Realms of Being: The Realm of Truth

 As the Internet Encyclopedia of Philosophy entry on Santayana says:

 Santayana here departs from classical pragmatists, of whom he is often considered one, in that he believes truth has a strong element outside of experience, and must coincide with what actually is.

 The Realm of Spirit

-Spirit is, as used by Santayana, very much akin to consciousness; it is, according to John Lachs, "that part of a life constituted by its series of intuitions".
+Spirit is, as used by Santayana, very much akin to consciousness; it is, according to John Lachs, "part of a life constituted by its series of intuitions."
 Santayana believes that the mind is more accustomed to essence than it is to fact, and, as such, consciousness may at times manifest things that are not fact.
 Herein is to be found the Realm of Spirit; it is Santayana's attempt to reconcile the theories of Plato and the demands of reason.